skip to Main Content

 2. Ignoring Traffic Signs

 The number of pedestrians killed in accidents involving SUVs has skyrocketed by 81% in the last 10 years.
 Stop signs and yield signs exist for a reason.
 Taking a moment’s pause to double-check that there are no children or pedestrians saves lives.
-In addition, cars can come out of nowhere and motorcycles are hard to see.

 3. Failure to Check Blind Spots